Thank you for reading our post, please rate this article at the end.

 A Rope and an Anchor

-A wide range of sizes and styles of windlasses are available.
-A small one pulled by hand or a larger one powered by an electric motor can be used on a boat.
+A wide range of sizes and styles of windlasses is available.
+A small one, pulled by hand, or a larger one powered by an electric motor, can be used on a boat.
 The latter can tow more weight.
 If your boat has more than one windlass, you may need to replace it all instead of just one if it breaks.

 -